 - SmileDirectClub’s dental network consists of general dental professionals, while other companies work exclusively with orthodontists.
 So, the person overseeing your care might not have the highest level of specialized expertise.

-- SmileDirectClub has recently split with its manufacturer (Align Technology) and started producing their aligners in house, which could affect their product quality.
+- SmileDirectClub has recently split with its manufacturer (Align Technology) and now produces their aligners in-house.

 What about Invisalign?

 Invisalign is the original clear aligner system and the industry’s most well-established brand.
 They’ve transformed over 8 million smiles to date, and they’re widely respected by dentists and customers alike.
 So why aren’t they on this list?
 Because, while Invisalign might deliver a similar product, on the whole, their processes are quite different.

 Unlike the other companies on this list, Invisalign is developed and administered completely in-office by your dentist.
 At-home systems like Byte have licensed dental professionals that develop aligner treatment plans remotely, but customers must administer them from home.

 Over 100,000 dentists and orthodontists in 90 countries are trained and licensed to offer Invisalign treatment.
 Choosing Invisalign would mean that you must make regular office visits for your dentist to monitor and adjust your aligners (if necessary).
 Further, it also gives them the opportunity to apply attachments like elastics and expanders that induce more intricate tooth and jaw movements.

 This makes Invisalign more expensive ($3,000 – $8,000) and more time-intensive (12 months on average), but it also means that Invisalign’s treatment is capable of correcting a wide scope of severe conditions (including bite issues like overbite, underbite, and crossbite).
 If your condition turns out to be too severe for home aligner treatment, or if you’re simply more comfortable seeing your dentist face-to-face each month, you won’t find a more effective option than Invisalign.